armnetwork/js-arm-sdk/README.md

 ### js-arm-sdk vs js-stellar-base

-js-arm-sdk is a high-level library that serves as client side API for [Horizon](https://github.com/stellar/go/tree/master/services/horizon).
+js-arm-sdk is a high-level library that serves as client side API for [Horizon].
 This library makes extensive use of the lower-level [js-stellar-base](https://github.com/stellar/js-stellar-base) and exposes js-stellar-base classes via its export object.  js-stellar-base can be used as a standalone library for creating Stellar primitive constructs via XDR helpers and wrappers. js-stellar-base doesn't depend on connecting to Horizon.

-js-arm-sdk exposes all js-stellar-base classes so you don't have to install js-stellar-base along js-stellar-sdk.
+js-arm-sdk exposes all js-stellar-base classes so you don't have to install js-stellar-base along js-arm-sdk.

 ## Quick start